-For questions about your New York State Medicaid benefits, contact the New York State Department of Health at 1-800-541-2831.
-TTY users should call 711 in order to contact either of these State agencies.
+- For questions about your New York State Medicaid benefits, contact the New York State Medicaid Helpline at 1-800-541-2831.
+TTY users should call 711. - Or contact your Local Department of Social Services in the county where you live.